ExpressLRS/Docs/docs/hardware/gyro-receiver-mod.md

 ### Receivers

-Any receiver based on the ESP32 chip, with an accessible I2C or SPI bus.
-Example: BetaFPV Super-P, RadioMaster ER6 or ER8 (via PWM pins).
+Any supported receiver based on the ESP32 chip, with an accessible I2C or SPI bus.
+Example: BetaFPV Super-P, RadioMaster ER6, ER8, even ER6GV (via PWM pins).

+???
+Info "Finding supported ESP32 receivers. (click/tap to expand)"
+    In the [official targets list](https://github.com/ExpressLRS/Targets/blob/master/targets.json), the field `"platform": "esp32"` indicates that the receiver is based on an ESP32 chip.

+    If the receiver has PWM pins or multiple UART pads, those may be remapped as I2C or SPI pins.

+## Receiver configuration

+=== "WebUI"

+    TK

+=== "Target file"

+    TK

 ## Wiring

 === "I2C"

-    TK
+    - The `SCL` pad on the <abbr title="Inertial Measurement Unit">IMU</abbr> board must be connected to the `SCL` pin on the receiver.
+    - The `SDA` pad on the <abbr title="Inertial Measurement Unit">IMU</abbr> board must be connected to the `SDA` pin on the receiver.
+    - The `VCC` pad on the <abbr title="Inertial Measurement Unit">IMU</abbr> board must be connected to a `+` pin on the receiver.
+    - The `GND` pad on the <abbr title="Inertial Measurement Unit">IMU</abbr> board must be connected to a `-` pin on the receiver.

 === "SPI"